 This week we are joined with Stephanie Arne, a wildlife educator.
 It was an absolute treasure to speak with her about her latest work with African Penguins and her other conservation efforts.
 This is for sure a not miss interview.
-Just a note, Stephanie mentions her work in Africa and we urge you to visit their website at savingpenguins.org.
-However, the release of their documentary has been delayed.
-A note from Stephanie:
+We urge you to visit their website at savingpenguins.org.

 Finally, please be sure to visit Curiosity Stream and use this link to receive one free month HERE